sgillespie/haskell-basics/README.md

 ## Running

-To run it, pipe input into stdin:
+To run it, pipe input into stdin

    columnate < LICENSE